epaulsen/energytariff/README.md

 ```

-For a complete configuration example, see examples/full_config.yaml
+For a complete configuration example, see [full example](examples/full.yaml)

 ## Sensors